1. When these terms and conditions apply and who is responsible under them

 9.8.
 Notice of disconnection:

-In accordance with our processes (including our debt collection process) we will tell you at least 7 business days before we disconnect the supply of electricity to a property, by sending a notice to the physical address we hold for you.
+In accordance with our processes (including our debt collection process) we will tell you at least 7 working days before we disconnect the supply of electricity to a property, by sending a notice to the physical address we hold for you.
 We will also give you a final warning at least 24 hours before we intend to disconnect supply of electricity to that property.
 Each notice will include information about the timeframe within which disconnection will take place and what you need to do to stop disconnection.
-We will not disconnect you on a Friday or on the day before a public holiday and we will only disconnect on business days.
+We will not disconnect you on a Friday or on the day before a public holiday and we will only disconnect on working days.

 9.9.
 If electricity is needed for critical medical equipment: